Alab-NII/onecommon/webapp/README.md

 # Web Application for ONECOMMON Corpus

-This is the repository of the web application which is convenient for dealing with ONECOMMON corpus.
+This is the repository of the web application which is convenient for dealing with OneCommon corpus.

 # Functionalities for AAAI2019